-This work utilizes an idealized moist GCM described by Clark et al. (2018, 2019), which is modified from that introduced by Frierson et al. (2006, 2007) and later altered by Frierson (2007) and O'Gorman and Schneider (2008).
-The model is configured to use 30 unevenly spaced vertical sigma coordinate levels and $T{42}$ spectral resolution, corresponding to 64 latitude by 128 longitude grid points when transformed to a latitude-longitude grid.
+This work utilizes an idealized moist GCM described by Clark et al. (2018; 2019), which is modified from that introduced by Frierson et. al. (2006; 2007) and later altered by Frierson (2007) and O'Gorman and Schneider (2008).
+The model is configured to use 30 unevenly spaced vertical sigma coordinate levels, and T42 spectral resolution, corresponding to 64 latitude by 128 longitude grid points when transformed to a latitude-longitude grid.
 Earth-like orbital parameters are used to simulate a full seasonal cycle in solar insolation.
 The model includes full radiative transfer and simplified physics parameterizations of convection (Frierson, 2007), boundary layer turbulence (Troen and Mahrt, 1986), and surface fluxes.
 There is no treatment of cloud radiative effects or condensed water in the atmosphere.

 An aquaplanet configuration is run as the control integration.
-For the integrations with mountains, configurations of topographical forcing are simulated by modifying the model surface height and using a simplified treatment of land following Geen et al. (2018) and Vallis et al. (2018).
-Like Cook and Held (1992) and following Lutsko and Held (2016), perturbations to the surface height are introduced in the form of Gaussian mountains centered at 45° N with half-widths of $15^{\circ}$ in both the latitude and longitude dimensions.
-Several configurations are examined in this work.
+For the integrations with mountains, configurations of topographical forcing are simulated by modifying the model surface height and using a simplified treatment of land following Geen et al. (2017) and Vallis et al. (2018).
+Like Cook and Held (1992), and following Lutsko and Held (2016), perturbations to the surface height are introduced in the form of Gaussian mountains centered at 45° N with half-widths of 15 degrees in both the latitude and longitude dimensions.
+Several configurations are examined in this work:

-- a.
-Aquaplanet: idealized model with no orography; - b.
-SingleMtn: four separate integrations with a single Gaussian mountain centered at 45° N, 90° E of variable peak height (1, 2, 3, and 4 km); - c.
-TwoMtn: one integration with two asymmetrically placed 3 km high Gaussian mountains centered at 45° N, 90° E and 45° N, 150° W, respectively.
+a) Aquaplanet: idealized model with no orography

+- SingleMtn: 4 separate integrations with a single Gaussian mountain centered at 45° N, 90° E of variable peak height (1 km, 2 km, 3 km, 4 km respectively) - c) TwoMtn: 1 integration with two Asymmetrically placed 3 km high Gaussian mountains centered at 45° N, 90° E and 45° N, 150° W respectively.
 This placement is to loosely mimic the wide (Pacific) and short (Atlantic) zonal extents of the NH ocean basins.

-The 3 km SingleMtn and TwoMtn configurations are shown in Fig. 1.
+The 3 km SingleMtn and TwoMtn configurations are shown in Figure 1.
 Ocean grid cells are represented using a slab ocean with a depth of 20 m.
-For simplicity we prescribe uniformly zero Q flux, meaning that we assume that in the time mean, the net flux of energy from the ocean to the atmosphere is zero at all surface grid cells.
+For simplicity we prescribe uniformly zero Q-flux, meaning that we assume that in the time mean, the net flux of energy from the ocean to the atmosphere is zero at all surface grid cells.
 In the configurations with mountains, land grid cells are defined as locations where the height is greater than 1/100th of the maximum surface height (3 km), corresponding to a height threshold of 30 m.
-As in Geen et al. (2018) and Vallis et al. (2018), land is simulated by reducing the slab ocean depth to 2 m (effectively reducing the heat capacity) and limiting evaporation using a bucket hydrology model.
+As in Geen et al. (2017) and Vallis et al. (2018) land is simulated by reducing the slab ocean depth to 2 m (effectively reducing the heat capacity) and limiting evaporation using a bucket hydrology model.
 A uniform surface albedo of 0.26 is used to obtain a global annual mean surface temperature resembling that of the Earth.
 Each configuration is integrated for 40 years, but the first 10 years are discarded as spin-up time.
 Thus, the results presented here are for years 11-40 of each integration.
-The 6-hourly data sets are used for the analyses in this paper, and the results are presented for the Northern Hemisphere cool season, defined as the 5 months centered on the minimum in solar insolation.
-The model data are interpolated to the 1.5°×1.5° horizontal ERA-Interim resolution prior to any analysis.
+6-hourly data sets are used for the analyses in this paper, and the results are presented for Northern Hemisphere cool season, defined as the 5 months centered on the minimum in solar insolation.
+The model data is interpolated to the 1.5 x 1.5 degree horizontal ERA-Interim resolution prior to any analysis.